dadifroggiebcn/gameoflife/README.md

 The executable accepts a file path argument where the file contains the alive and dead cell data in the RLE (Run Lenght encoded) file format.

-For more information about the file format check 'https://conwaylife.com/wiki/Run_Length_Encoded'.
+For more information about the file format check: https://conwaylife.com/wiki/Run_Length_Encoded